Pylons/pyramid/docs/glossary.rst

     the ability to use bracketed (Genshi-style) ``${name}`` syntax, even within ZPT.
-It is also much faster than the reference implementations of both ZPT and Genshi.  :mod:`repoze.bfg` offers Chameleon templating out of the box in ZPT flavor and offers the Genshi flavor as an add on within the :mod:`repoze.bfg.chameleon_genshi` package. chameleon.zpt
+It is also much faster than the reference implementations of both ZPT and Genshi.  :mod:`repoze.bfg` offers Chameleon templating out of the box in ZPT and text flavors.
-    ``chameleon.zpt`` is the package which provides :term:`ZPT` templating support under the :term:`Chameleon` templating engine. z3c.pt
-    This was the previous name for :term:`Chameleon`, and is now a Zope 3 compatibility package for Chameleon.
   ZPT
     The `Zope Page Template <http://wiki.zope.org/ZPT/FrontPage>`_
     templating language.